EthanGilles/nvim/README.md

 the language as the title of the file, with a '.snippets' extension.

 The other snippets I have downloaded are from [Vim-Snippets](https://github.com/honza/vim-snippets).
-Use the command `:UltiSnipsEdit` to find snippets for the filetype you are currently in.

 ### Highlighted Yank
 [Highlighted Yank](https://github.com/machakann/vim-highlightedyank) does exactly what the name states.
-It is a simple quality of life plugin that shows exactly what you just copied to the clipboard or yank it.
-So it highlights the copied text to show you exactly what was copied to the clipboard.
+It is a simple quality of life plugin that shows exactly what you just copied to the clipboard.
+It highlights the copied text to show you exactly what was copied.
+Something I would expect in any modern IDE.

 ### Illuminate
 [Illuminate] is another aesthetic plugin that will highlight all occurrances of the same word that